reinos/Magento-AdaptiveResize/README.md

 Magento Adaptive Resize
 =======================

-Implements an adaptive resize function just like the phpthumbs library implementation
+Implements an adaptive resize function

 > What it does is resize the image to get as close as possible to the desired dimensions, then crops the image down to the proper size from the center.
 > This is called adaptive resizing.